akka/akka-persistence-cassandra/README.md

 ## License

-Akka Persistence Cassandra is Open Source and available under the Apache 2 License.
+Akka Persistence Cassandra is licensed under the Business Source License 1.1, see LICENSE.